-Benefit Maximum Reimbursement Deductible up to \$1,800 Covered prescription drugs (50% of the Market- place plan's prescription drug co-payment/ coinsurance up to \$200 per prescription) Physician office visit co-payment up to \$50 per visit Reimbursements are limited to \$1,800 per family, per calendar year in accordance with federal limits.
-Inpatient hospital admission co-payment/ coinsurance up to \$300 per admission Imaging (X-rays, CT/PET Scans, MRI) co- payment or coinsurance up to \$100 per service All benefit category costs in the aggregate are subject to the overall total Maximum Amount under this Plan.
+Benefit Maximum Reimbursement Deductible up to \$1,800 Covered prescription drugs Reimbursements are Physician office visit co-payment limited to \$1,800 per family, per Inpatient hospital admission co-payment/ coinsurance calendar year in accordance with Imaging (X-rays, CT/PET Scans, MRI) copayment or coinsurance federal limits.
+All benefit category costs in the aggregate are subject to the overall total Maximum Amount under this Plan.
 Such costs can be used in various combinations but shall not, in the aggregate, exceed the Maximum Amount.
 Reimbursement is limited to cost sharing after the Participant's Marketplace plan has adjudicated any claim(s).
-Actual reimbursement may vary according to the Participant's Marketplace plan's terms, but will in no event exceed the Participant's actual out-of-pocket expenses under the applicable Marketplace plan.
-The SERS Wraparound HRA eligible expenses noted above only non-covered services are not eligible for reimbursement. apply to covered services under your Marketplace plan.
-Claims for
+Actual reimbursement may vary according to the Participant's Marketplace plan has adjudicated any claim(s).
+Actual reimbursement may vary according to the Participant's Marketplace plan has adjudicated any claim(s).

+plan's terms, but will in no event exceed the Participant's actual out-of-pocket expenses under the applicable Marketplace plan.

+The SERS Wraparound HRA eligible expenses noted above only apply to covered services under your Marketplace plan.
+Claims for non-covered services are not eligible for reimbursement.